nakulnandhakumar/p1-robotmania/README.md

 -- Experimented with instantiating GUI after extending GUI class file in other classes

+Sara Beniwal:

+-- Worked on Connect Four GUI using SwingDesigner

+    -- Planned out the GUI's appearance: 7 columns, 6 rows; color scheme; buttons to indicate drop

+-- In the process of revising repl.it code to function with GUI

+    -- No longer an array; needs to be removed and connected to new GUI gameboard

+    -- User no longer required to input which column to drop; instead must press button corresponding to column

+    -- Check for win and player turn algorithms should stay the same

 TO-DO

 -- Aesthetical improvements to GUI for user satisfaction